dougyouch/slack-notify/README.md

 # slack-notify

-Command line tool for sending slack messages
+Command line tool for sending slack messages.

+In my world, I quite often need to run long running scripts in screen(s).
+This simple script comes in handy to get notifications about when my scripts complete.
+So, I can move on to the next part of the process.

 # Basic Usage